 - DIY Walnut Slab Epoxy Table

 - How to Attach Table Top to Base (Easily Disassembles)

 Frequently Asked Questions

 The best way to ship furniture depends on the size.
-For small to medium sized furniture, Fedex and UPS works best.
-For large pieces of furniture, companies like uship offer more flexibility and affordable prices.
+For small to medium size furniture, use Fedex or UPS.
+For large pieces of furniture, companies like Uship offer more flexibility and cheaper prices.

-The best way to weigh furniture for shipping is to disassemble and weigh the individual items.
-Next, weigh the box or shipping crate.
-Then, add these numbers together to get a final weight.
+The best way to weight furniture for shipping is to disassemble and weigh the individual items.
+Next, weight the box or shipping crate.
+Then, add these numbers to get a final weight.